 Chancellor Merkel looking to gain enough votes to permit new centre-right coalition.

-Merkel had made no secret that she was keen to end her awkward ” grand coalition” with the SPD in favour of the Free Democrats.
+Merkel has made no secret she is keen to end her current, awkward “grand coalition” with the rival Social Democrats (SPD), in place since the elections of 2005, in favour of the Free Democrats.

 Thomas Kielinger, a correspondent for the German daily newspaper Die Welt, said that the end of the “grand coalition” would be a good thing for German democracy.

 “Political life will now become far more interesting in the next four years than it has been in the last four,” he told Al Jazeera.

 “We’ll have a proper opposition now … and we’ll have a bit of a tug-of-war inside the coalition where the Free Democrats – more pro-market than Mrs Merkel’s party – will want to pull her more into capitalist, pro-business stance which will give her pause and might make her unpopular with large sections of German society.”

 Exit projections showed the environmentalist Greens won just over 10 per cent of the vote and the far-left “Linke” or Left party won close to 13 per cent.

 Projections of voter turnout in the elections were about 70 per cent, below average for Germany.